tpayne/lang-examples/python/chatbot/README.md

 This repo contains a simple example chatbot that runs using the ChatGPT API.

+The web page is a very simple interface, so if you wish to create something more complex, feel free.

 Pre-Requisites
 --------------
 To run this sample you will need to: -